zeeshanali/Online-Help/docs/Install_Guide/ig_ch_01_about.md

   configuration requirements as defined in this guide.

-This document is _not intended for end users_ of storage solutions implemented using the Intel® Manager for Lustre\* software.
+This document is _not intended for end users_ of storage solutions implemented using the Integrated Manager for Lustre\* software.

 ## Conventions Used